 Sheri has been with EBPC Preschool since 2002, and the director since 2006.
-She has a degree in secondary education, and taught history in high school.
-She has a master’s degree in psychology.
-She has worked on the psychiatric ward of a hospital, done child and family therapy, as well as psychological testing for both inpatient and outpatient programs.
-She feels that all of this diverse education experience has helped her understand family dynamics as well as how children learn and develop.
-She is originally from Mobile, Alabama.
-She has two children, Matt and Katie.
+She has a degree in secondary education and a master's degree in psychology, and taught history in high school.
+In addition to teaching, Sheri has also worked on the psychiatric ward of a hospital where she did child and family therapy, as well as psychological testing for both inpatient and outpatient programs.
+With her diverse education experience, Sheri is confident and well-prepared to understand family dynamics as well as how children learn and develop.
+Sheri is originally from Mobile, Alabama and has two children, Matt and Katie.

 Susan Reiersen - Assistant Director